GaryHostt/beginner_ERP_OIC/README.md

   <img src="https://github.com/GaryHostt/beginner_ERP_OIC/blob/master/screenshots/intro.png?raw=true" alt="Apps"/>
 </p>

-## Who this lab is for
+## Who this respository is for
 - new ERP & OIC users
 - current users looking for other use cases with ERP & OIC

-In Part 1 of this lab you will start using OIC with Oracle ERP by importing an already built integration to your environment and then running it. **Note: if you do not have account or projects in your modules, these may not work for you.**
+In Parts 1 & 2 of this lab you will start using OIC with Oracle ERP by importing an already built integration to your environment and then running it. **Note: if you do not have account or projects in your modules, these may not work for you.**

 The sections afterwards elaborate on other use cases and any necessary configuration.
 This repo does not show comprehensively every single step you need to follow; but with the guidance of an Oracle Cloud Engineer, or previous OIC experience, or even solely the other referenced labs & material in this repo - you can go from 0 to 100 before your lunch hour.

 For learning ERP generally, we have several how-to videos - such as for Financials [here](https://docs.oracle.com/en/cloud/saas/financials/20c/videos.html) or Project Management [here](https://docs.oracle.com/en/cloud/saas/project-management/20c/videos.html).

-### Why you should read this lab
+## Why you should read this lab

 You may only be doing one of the types of ERP integrations detailed in the outline below.
 In that case, you may be 'leaving money on the table' by not utilizing your OIC message pack to its fullest potential.
 To see your current message usage in OIC, follow the two screenshots below.